Julianne Moore: Established actress (2003–2009)

-Moore did not make any screen appearances in 2003, but returned in 2004, with three films.
-There was no success in her first two ventures of the year: Marie and Bruce, a dark comedy co-starring Matthew Broderick, did not get a cinematic release; Laws of Attraction followed, where she played opposite Pierce Brosnan in a courtroom-based romantic comedy, but the film was panned by critics.
-Commercial success returned to Moore with The Forgotten, a psychological thriller in which she played a mother who is told her dead son never existed.
+Moore did not make any screen appearances in 2003, but returned in 2004 with three movies.
+Her first two ventures of the year were not successful.
+Marie and Bruce, a dark comedy co-starring Matthew Broderick, did not get a cinematic release.
+Laws of Attraction followed.
+Pierce Brosnan also starred in the romantic comedy based in a courtroom; the film was panned by critics.
+Commercial success for Moore came with The Forgotten, a psychological thriller in which she played a mother who is told her dead son never existed.
 Although the film was unpopular with critics, it opened as the US box office number one.

 In 2005, Moore worked with her husband for the third time in the comedy Trust the Man, and starred in the true story of 1950s housewife Evelyn Ryan in The Prize Winner of Defiance, Ohio.
 Her first release of 2006 was Freedomland, a mystery co-starring Samuel L. Jackson.
 The response was overwhelmingly negative, but her follow-up, Alfonso Cuarón's Children of Men (2006), was highly acclaimed.
 Moore had a supporting role in the dystopian drama, playing the leader of an activist group.
 It is listed on Rotten Tomatoes as one of the best reviewed films of her career, and was named by Peter Travers as the second best film of the decade.

 Moore made her Broadway debut in the world premiere of David Hare's play The Vertical Hour.
 The production, directed by Sam Mendes and co-starring Bill Nighy, opened in November 2006.
 Moore played the role of Nadia, a former war correspondent who finds her views on the 2003 invasion of Iraq challenged.
 Ben Brantley of The New York Times was unenthusiastic about the production, and described Moore as miscast: in his opinion, she failed to bring the "tough, assertive" quality that her role required.
 David Rooney of Variety criticized her "lack of stage technique", adding that she appeared "stiffly self-conscious".
 Moore later admitted she found it difficult performing on Broadway and had not connected with the medium, but was glad to have experimented with it.
 The play closed in March 2007 after 117 performances.